 Since 1998, military attorney Peter Kageleiry, Jr. has successfully fought for military members of almost all ranks, both enlisted and officers.
 He knows the law and has the military experience to advocate effectively on your behalf.
 The stakes are too high to leave the outcome to chance.
 Your military career, characterization of service, and your future are at risk.
+An admin discharge in the Air Force, administrative separation in the Army, or admin separation in the Marines and Navy all face the same risk of an adverse characterization of service and require an experienced military attorney.
 Click here to see sample separation board and Board of Inquiry results.

 “The results speak for themselves – Thanks to Mr. Kageleiry’s advocacy I was exonerated of the allegations against me.
 Pete was well prepared and he did a great job convincing the board that I had not committed any misconduct.”